 Nursing and Midwifery

-Learning Beyond Registration (post registration)
+Learning Beyond Registration (post reg)

 Preparing for caring

-Providing you with the skills, experience and confidence you will need for safe practice as a registered nurse or midwife.
+Placements Providing you with the skills, experience and confidence you will need for safe practice as a registered nurse or midwife.

-This section of the website is for mentors or for those want to train as a mentor for nursing and midwifery students.
+Mentors This section of the website is for mentors or for those want to train as a mentor for nursing and midwifery students.